Perspectives of the Arts on Health and Wellbeing

 Upon successful completion of this subject, students should be able to:

-- Analyse and reflect critically on the impact of illness and disability on creativity and the role of creative work as expression and coping mechanisms
+- To analyse and reflect critically on the impact of illness and disability on creativity and the role of creative work as expression and coping mechanisms

-- Synthesise knowledge, research skills, and cultural awareness to inform empathetic person-centred care employing the creative arts
+- To synthesise knowledge, research skills, and cultural awareness to inform empathetic person-centred care employing the creative arts

-- Propose solutions to problems in real-life scenarios of the use of creative arts to promote health and wellbeing
+- To propose solutions to problems in real-life scenarios of the use of creative arts to promote health and wellbeing

 No eligibility requirements